urbit/urbit/pkg/hs/urbit-uruk/skew.md

     (K K (K K))
     K

-Since the raw function specified in the jet is supposed to be replacable with an optimized implementation, we want to prevent the partial evaluation of that function with only some of its arguments.
+Since the raw function specified in the jet is supposed to be replaceable with an optimized implementation, we want to prevent the partial evaluation of that function with only some of its arguments.
 Since `E` evaluates its arguments first, this means we don't have to deal with keeping track of whether a